boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 ### OPTION 1 A SLIGHTLY NAIVE INDEXER

 So in the list of improvements I identified two ways to speed things up and increase our ability to scale.
 The first being holding the index in memory while processing and flushing it to disk at the end of the process.
 Thankfully we already catered for this in the design.
-When we call the indexers index method we don&#8217;t have to pass one document, we can actually pass multiple.
+When we call the indexers index method we don't have to pass one document, we can actually pass multiple.
 To implement the in memory saving we just need to change the indexer method to look like the below.

 <pre>public function index(array $documents) {
 		if(!is_array($documents)) {